dmillett/clash/README.md

 # Example Usage: COVID-19 (SARS-CoV-2)
+  - from April 06, 2020 --> April 21, 2020

  * [Mortality](#mortality)
    - guesses at this point, but I tried to ball-park it
    - mortality driven by symptoms lasting 2+ weeks? (need data)
+   - Higher mortality in northern states, why?
+Sunlight?
+Air pollution?
+Temperature? all?
  * [Symptoms](#symptoms)
    - Symptoms seem to persist for 4 - 6 weeks based on myself and some people I've talked to (need more data)
    - Average time unil severe symptoms?